-In the main menu, tap the soft key divided into YT, ROLL, and XY.
+In the main menu, tap the soft key Display, then select the desired time base mode.
+The time base mode is divided into YT, ROLL, and XY.

-Figure 4-5 Display Mode
+Figure 4-4 Display Mode

-YT-Normal View Mode of Oscilloscope
+YT--Normal View Mode of Oscilloscope

 In YT mode, the relative relationship between vertical voltage and horizontal time is displayed.
 Y axis represents the voltage, X axis represents the time, and the waveform is displayed after triggering (waveform displayed from left to right).